svenlatham/svenlatham-beer/_beer/kasteel-tripel.md

 ---
 name: Kasteel Tripel
-description: 11% strong blond beer.
+description: Strong blond beer.
 Nice, creamy aftertaste, Packs a bit of a punch.
 Not too far from Tripel Karmeliet.
+strength: 11.0%
 ---